 Yes, Chainlink is a good investment.

 Chainlink is an oracle network that filters out false and inaccurate data, helping to clear up the Internet and reward those who provide accurate, trustworthy data.
-Data fragmentation is an issue that many companies struggle with because the process involved with collecting data is labour intensive, costly, and time-consuming.
+Data fragmentation is an issue that many companies struggle with because the process involved with collecting data is labor intensive, costly, and time-consuming.

 Chainlink and LINK show incredible growth, and it is one of the leading alternative coins in the crypto market.
 Chainlink is the perfect example of how the right technology and enough resources can create powerful solutions.

 Chainlink has an excellent development team, enough support from an active community, and the project has received several rewards.
-In addition to this, Chainlink was recognised as a Technology Pioneer in 2020 by the World Economic Forum.
+In addition to this, Chainlink was recognized as a Technology Pioneer in 2020 by the World Economic Forum.

 What is the supply and distribution of Chainlink?